adam0ling/train_gpt/README.md

 ### Hopefully you're on linux

 All instructions assume you're working from the same directory where your clone of this repo is.
-Meaning something_somtheing/<repo_name>
+Meaning something_somtheing/<repo_name>, which is train_gpt

 ## build image